 The strategic direction of CREST is reviewed and developed by a stakeholder Advisory Board.
 The Advisory Board consists of representatives from the research community, public and policy bodies, and organisations that play a critical role in countering security threats.
 Together, they review and develop the strategic direction of CREST.

 The topics being studied within CREST and the collaborative relationship the Centre has with the security and intelligence agencies make it particularly important that transparent and comprehensive ethics processes are in place.
 All activities of CREST have ethical oversight, even when they do not involve the collection of new data.
 To deliver a comprehensive ethics review process, CREST combines the existing approval processes at the partner universities with its own Security Research Ethics Committee (SREC).
 All research projects are first evaluated through the relevant Institutional process and then by SREC.
 All non-research activities, which fall outside the remit of Institutional review processes, are reviewed by SREC.
 All committees have the mandate to stop work proceeding.

 Security Research Ethics Committee (SREC)

-- The potential misuse of the research
+- the potential misuse of the research

-- The risks and benefits of public sharing, especially to national security
+- the risks and benefits of public sharing, especially to national security

-- The best way to promote public consumption and ensure transparency
+- the best way to promote public consumption and ensure transparency

-- The wellbeing and security of personnel
+- the wellbeing and security of personnel

-- The support of researchers at the early stage of project development.
+- the support of researchers at the early stage of project development.